-Reaching a financial agreement with mediation is the perfect way to sort out disputes without high costs of Solicitors or going to the court.
+Reaching a financial agreement with Countrywide Family mediation service Bristol is the perfect way to sort out disputes without high costs of Solicitors or going to the court.
 Find out more today.

 Reaching a financial agreement on Divorce Bristol

 Do you need to agree finances when divorcing?

 Countrywide Family Mediation Service Bristol can help you both.

 Reaching a financial agreement is the most important activity in any divorce, and sometimes it can be tedious and frustrating.
 This is because, one of the partner may want to get more than the other, or may not be willing to disclose all financial statements to his or her partner.

 When you are undertaking any divorce, it is good to hire a solicitor: he ensures fairness in the exchange of financial disclosures, between you and your partner.
 As a couple undergoing the divorce, it is good.

 First, you disclose all financial documents: bank statements, payslips, mortgage statements and others, so that your solicitor will be able to give you a just advice on a financial settlement.

 There are several ways by which financial agreement on divorce can be reached:

 This is the simplest way of arriving at a financial agreement.
 You exchange your financial statements freely, in the presence of a solicitor.
 If in the course of negotiation, an agreement is reached, the solicitor incorporates it in the Consent Order.
 You will be required to sign the Consent Order before it is sent to the court for determining.